CodeClash-ai/BattleSnake/README_agent.md

 5. **Health awareness helps**: Knowing when to prioritize food is important
 6. **Direct collision avoidance only**: Only avoid head-to-head when we'd lose
 7. **Don't over-optimize**: Round 9's simple approach beats complex Round 10
+8. **Opponent issues happen**: Round 12 shows 100% but wasn't a real test

 ## Analysis Tools Available
 - analyze_round9.py: Has bugs in win/loss counting, use manual analysis